xinan2/ekad-kahwin/VIEWPORT_TESTING_GUIDE.md

 ## Issues Fixed
 1. **Fixed viewport height** - Now uses 100vh/100% height instead of min-height
-2. **Prevented scrolling** - HTML and body are now fixed position with overflow hidden
+2. **Prevented scrolling** - Body has overflow hidden with overscroll-behavior: none
-3. **Bottom navigation bar** - Always stays at the bottom with safe-area-inset-bottom
+3. **Bottom navigation bar** - Always stays at the bottom using flexbox layout
 4. **Content scaling** - Uses rem and vw units for responsive sizing
+5. **Safe areas** - Properly handles iOS safe areas for notched devices

 ## CSS Changes Made

 ### Global Styles (globals.css)
-- Set `html` to fixed position with 100% height
+- Set `html` and `body` to 100% height
-- Prevented elastic/bounce scrolling on iOS
+- Removed fixed positioning on html (was causing bottom nav to be cut off)
+- Added `overscroll-behavior: none` to prevent elastic scrolling
-- Added safe area classes for iOS devices
+- Added safe area inset classes for iOS devices
 - Disabled text size adjustment on orientation change

 ### Layout Changes
-- Added viewport meta configuration
+- Added viewport meta configuration with viewport-fit="cover"
 - Set maximum scale to 1 to prevent zooming
-- Added viewport-fit="cover" for full screen on notched devices
+- Applied height classes to html and body elements

-### Component Changes
+### Component Structure
-- Main container uses `h-screen` instead of `min-h-screen`
+- Main container uses flexbox layout with `flex-col`
-- Content area has `overflow-y-auto` for scrollable sections
+- Content area has `flex-1` and `overflow-y-auto` for scrollable sections
-- Bottom navigation uses `flex-shrink-0` to maintain fixed size
+- Bottom navigation is outside the scrollable area
-- Used smaller font sizes and spacing for better fit
+- Used gradient background on nav container for better visibility
+- Applied safe-area-inset-bottom to the navigation container

 ## Testing Steps

 ### iPhone 13 Pro and Above (Safari)
 1. Open the app in Safari
 2. Check that the bottom navigation bar is always visible
-3. Verify no scrolling occurs on the main page
+3. Verify no page scrolling occurs (only content area scrolls)
 4. Test landscape orientation - content should resize
 5. Test the bottom sheet modal - should not exceed 75vh
+6. Verify bottom nav doesn't get cut off by home indicator

+### Android Chrome
+1. Open the app in Chrome
+2. Verify bottom navigation is visible
+3. Check that page doesn't scroll
+4. Test responsive behavior

 ### Device-Specific Tests
 - **iPhone 13 Pro**: 390 x 844 pixels